rachelsanders/python-ntlm3/README.md

 About this library
 ------------------

 This library handles the low-level details of NTLM authentication.
-Most users will want to use [requests-ntlm](https://github.com/requests/requests-ntlm), which is a plugin to requests that [*will use, pull request pending] uses this library under the hood.
+Almost all users should use [requests-ntlm](https://github.com/requests/requests-ntlm) instead, which is a plugin to requests that uses this library under the hood and is way easier to use and understand.

 Installation
 ------------